“By whom also He went and preached to the spirits in prison”

 By whom also

-The remainder of this chapter is very difficult to interpret.
+The remainder of this chapter is challenging to interpret.
 The best interpretation is that Christ descended into Hades after his resurrection to proclaim to fallen angels that their fall was unnecessary (2 Peter 2:4-5).
 This interpretation would equate the fallen angels with the “sons of God” in Genesis 6:1-2.

 ”By whom” refers to the Holy Spirit.
 The Holy Spirit transported Jesus to Tartarus and enabled him to preach to fallen angels.